“Implementing” the GDPR – An update

 There are a number of interesting issues coming out of these Member State laws.
 For example:

 - Data protection officers – The majority of Member States have not imposed additional obligations to appoint a data protection officer.
-However, Finland, Germany, Slovakia and Spain either have or are proposing to impose additional obligation.
-For example, Germany has retained the current obligation to appoint a data protection officer if at least ten persons are employed or there is hazardous processing.
+However, Bulgaria, Cyprus, Finland, Germany, Slovakia and Spain either have or are proposing to impose additional obligations.
+For example, Germany has retained the current obligation to appoint a data protection officer if at least ten people are employed or there is hazardous processing.

 - Age of consent – Member States have taken very different approaches to the age at which children can consent to online services.
-Some, such as the Netherlands or France have kept the age at 16.
-Other have taken advantage of the derogations in the GDPR to reduce that age to 13 (such as Ireland and Denmark) or somewhere in between (such as Austria, which has reduced the age to 14).
+Some, such as the Netherlands or Poland have kept the age at 16.
+Others have taken advantage of the derogations in the GDPR to reduce that age to 13 (such as the UK and Sweden) or somewhere in between (such as Austria, which has reduced the age to 14).

 - Criminal offences: Finally, there are large differences in potential criminal liability for breach of data protection laws.
 In Luxembourg, it will be a criminal offence to obstruct an investigation by the CNPD.
 The United Kingdom is proposing to introduce three criminal offences including the novel offence of re-identifying individuals from anonymised or pseudonymised data.

-We are expecting most Member States to finalise their national law over the next two months to ensure they are fully prepared for the GDPR.
+We are expecting those Member States who have not issued implementing law to continue to work to introduce those laws.
 We will keep our Data Protected report updated as these changes are made.